RuwangJiao/MFFS/README.md

-# Benefiting from single-objective feature selection to multi-objective feature selection: A multiform approach
+# Benefiting from single-objective feature selection to multiobjective feature selection: A multiform approach
 This is the MFFS code for solving multi-objective feature selection problems in classification.

 # Acknowledge